CCICB/CRUX/README.md

 > CRUX is now live at https://ccicb.shinyapps.io/crux/

+> **Note**
+> For analysing sensitive datasets, we reccomend installing CRUX binaries, or installing it as an R package so you can run CRUX on a system of your choice.

 ## Manual
 A **manual** describing the installation and use of **CRUX** can be found [**here**](https://crux-docs.readthedocs.io/en/latest/index.html)